ActiveTriples/ActiveTriples/README.md

  - Don't leave trailing whitespace (i.e. run ```git diff --check``` before committing).
  - Use [http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html](well formed) commit messages.

-By contributing to ActiveTriples, you agree to dedicate all copyright interest over submitted work to the public domain (see the included ```WAIVER``` and ```License``` files).
+By contributing to ActiveTriples, you agree to dedicate all copyright interest over submitted work to the public domain (see the included ```WAIVER``` and ```LICENSE``` files).
 For substantial contributions, you may be asked to submit a formal disclaimer of your (and/or your employer's) copyright interest in the software.

 License
 --------